tholian-network/stealth/README.md

 # gio open "http://localhost:65432"
 ```

-**IMPORTANT**: On Android, Stealth can be used by visiting the URL and bookmarking it as
+**IMPORTANT**: On mobile systems, Stealth can be used by visiting the URL and bookmarking
-a Web App.
-The Stealth Icon will appear on your home screen, and it will behave like a
+it as a Web App.
+The Stealth Icon will appear on your home screen, and it will behave like
-native offline-ready mobile app.
+an offline-ready mobile app, given that the Stealth Service's web server is online.

 ## Releases